-This patriotic crafts post is brought to us by guest blogger Julie Kieras at HappyStrongHome.com.
+These craft projects of patriotic symbols come to us from guest blogger Julie Kieras at HappyStrongHome.com.

 America is a land of great variety – every state has its own bird, flag, tree, flower, and landmarks.